accentinteractive/laravel-logcleaner/README.md

 - Deleting: in each subfolder, all files except the N most recent ones are deleted.
 Where N equals config(`logcleaner.log_files_to_keep`).
 - Handling of subfolders is set to true by default, but can be overridden by `env('LOGCLEANER_PROCESS_SUBFOLDERS')`

+## ENV variables

+You can set the following ENV variables in your .env file:

+- `LOGCLEANER_LOG_PATH` : The path to your logfile, relative from the root path of your application.
+If you do not supply `LOGCLEANER_LOG_PATH`, the default Laravel log path will be used.
+Example value: `storage/custom_logs`.
+- `LOGCLEANER_TRIMMING_ENABLED` : Whether to trim log files to a certain number of lines or not.
+Defaults to `true` if not set in .env.
+- `LOGCLEANER_LOG_LINES_TO_KEEP` : The number of lines to keep when trimming files.
+Defaults to `20000` if not set in .env.
+- `LOGCLEANER_DELETING_ENABLED` : Whether to delete older log files or not.
+Defaults to `true` if not set in .env.
+- `LOGCLEANER_LOG_FILES_TO_KEEP` : The number of files to keep when deleting older log files.
+Defaults to `30` if not set in .env.
+- `LOGCLEANER_PROCESS_SUBFOLDERS` : Whether or not to process files in subfolders from the log path.
+Defaults to `true` if not set in .env.

 ## Config settings
 You can pass config settings to modify the behaviour.
 - `logcleaner.log_files_to_keep` : the number of log files to keep when deleting old log files.
 This config setting is overridden by option `--keepfiles`